 During the 450-hour practicum the students are expected to have an understanding of and orientation to the agency and to provide service to client systems of all sizes potentially including: individuals, families, groups, organizations, and communities; and to recognize and respect the dignity and worth of diverse client systems.
 The student will be expected to understand the agency context, how the agency utilizes the social service network, and to learn to evaluate agency effectiveness.
-Students will be in practicum for approximately 18-24 hours a week for two semesters, typically Spring and Summer.
+Students will be in practicum for approximately 18-24(max) hours a week for two semesters, typically Spring and Summer.
+Twenty-four hours is the maximum time a student should be in field a week.
+There are special circumstances, such as orientations, trainings, camps, etc., that may require the student to go over the weekly maximum, but going over the weekly maximum hours for any reason has to be discussed with and approved by the field department.
+Students are not permitted to intentionally bank hours to complete field early as the Generalist Practicum is a full two semester placement experience.

-- 1. The first 1-2 weeks.
+1. The first 1-2 weeks.
 During this period students, along with field instructors, revise the learning contract to fit the agency and the students' progress.
-The field director conducts an orientation for field instructors as noted above. - 2.
-The rest of the Practicum.
-During the rest of the Practicum students will: - Continue to integrate their knowledge, values, and skills in work with diverse client systems as wellas continuing to implement practice skills learned in the classroom. - Implement basic social work roles
+The field director conducts an orientation for field instructors.

-- Identify value conflicts and use supervision in appropriately resolving ethical dilemmas. - Engage in problem-solving skills including assessment, planning, intervention, evaluation, and termination. - Demonstrate skills in evaluating the effectiveness of the agency setting and identify ways change might be affected. - Evaluate the effectiveness of the student's own practice. - Expand and develop coordinating and networking skills. - Enhance knowledge and skills of effecting change in large systems. - Continue to engage in activities to obtain the nine competencies.
+- 2. The rest of the Practicum.
+During the rest of the Practicum students will: - Continue to integrate their knowledge, values, and skills in work with diverse client systems as well as continuing to implement practice skills learned in the classroom. - Implement basic social work roles - Identify value conflicts and use supervision in appropriately resolving ethical dilemmas. - Engage in problem-solving skills including assessment, planning, intervention, evaluation, and termination. - Demonstrate skills in evaluating the effectiveness of the agency setting and identify ways change might be affected. - Evaluate the effectiveness of the student's own practice. - Expand and develop coordinating and networking skills. - Enhance knowledge and skills of effecting change in large systems. - Continue to engage in activities to obtain the nine competencies.